The Florida Bar

 - Judicial Candidate Voluntary Self-Disclosure Statements contain information on county and circuit candidates who submitted the forms.

-The Florida Bar will produce pamphlets for each district court and the Supreme Court, with biographical information provided by the judges and justices who will be on the ballot.
+The Florida Bar has produced a Merit Retention brochure with biographical information provided by the judges and justices who will be on the ballot.
 A limited number of printed copies are available to community groups on request.
 Contact firstname.lastname@example.org.

 |● Florida Supreme Court|